metajungle/jungletasks/README.md

 A simple Web application for keeping track of tasks.

+An example instance of the application is running at [http://tasks.metajungle.net][ref-tasks-metajungle]

 This application is implemented using, supports and uses, the following technologies:

 * The [Django][ref-django] Web Framework